Climate Change and Volcanoes

 Two years later a more deadly eruption occurred with El Chichón in 1982 in Mexico - this was 7 times the ash and gases produced by Mt.
 St. Helens.
 Most important 7-10 million tons of sulfur oxides played havoc with the climate.
 This forms sulfuric acid aerosols that reflect sunlight dropping global temperatures by 1-2 degrees F. It takes several years or a decade or more for the system to completely clear the volcanic debris from the atmosphere.

 From 1980 to 1991 excluding El Chichón there were 10 other eruptions adding millions of tons more ash and sulfuric aerosols to the mix.
-None of those were near El Chichón, and as the air clears of ejection debris through rain and snow, temperatures should return to normal - the temperature will go back up in a short time.
+None of those were near the level of El Chichón, and as the air clears of ejection debris through rain and snow, temperatures should return to normal - the temperature will go back up in a short time.

 In 1991 Mount Pinatubo erupted in the Philippines killing almost 1000 people.
 This was described as the "largest stratospheric disturbance since Krakatoa eruption in 1883, dropping global temperatures and increasing ozone depletion."